Banja Luka

-The city is home to the University of Banja Luka and University Clinical Center of the Republika Srpska, as well as numerous entity and state institutions for Republika Srpska and Bosnia and Herzegovina respectively.
-The city lies on the Vrbas river and is well known in the countries of the former Yugoslavia for being full of tree-lined avenues, boulevards, gardens, and parks.
-Banja Luka was designated European city of sport in 2018.
+The city is home to the University of Banja Luka and University Clinical Center of the Republika Srpska, as well as numerous entity and state institutions for Republika Srpska and Bosnia and Herzegovina, respectively.
+The city lies on the Vrbas river.
+Banja Luka was designated a European city of Sport in 2018.

 Name

-The name Banja Luka was first mentioned in a document dated to 6 February 1494 by Ladislaus II of Hungary.
-The name is interpreted as the 'Ban's meadow', from the words ban (a mediaeval noble title), and luka ('valley' or 'meadow').
+The name Banja Luka was first mentioned in a document dated 6 February 1494 by Ladislaus II of Hungary.
+The name is interpreted as the 'Ban's meadow', from the words ban (a medieval noble title), and luka ('valley' or 'meadow').
 The identity of the ban and the meadow in question remains uncertain, and popular etymology combines the modern words banja ('bath' or 'spa'), or bajna ('marvelous') and luka ('port').
 A different interpretation is suggested by the Hungarian name Lukácsbánya, in English 'Luke's Mine'.
-In modern usage, the name is pronounced and usually written as one word (Banjaluka).
+In modern usage, the name is pronounced and occasionally written as one word (Banjaluka).

 Geography

 Overview

 Banja Luka covers some 96.2 km2 of land in Bosnia and Herzegovina and is situated on both banks of the Vrbas in the Banja Luka valley, which is characteristically flat within the otherwise hilly region.
 Banja Luka's centre lies 163 m above sea level.

 The source of the Vrbas River is about 90 km to the south at the Vranica mountain.
-Its tributaries—the Suturlija, the Crkvena, and the Vrbanja—flow into the Vrbas at various points in the city.
+Its tributaries — the Suturlija, the Crkvena, and the Vrbanja — flow into the Vrbas at various points in the city.
 A number of springs can be found nearby.

-The area around Banja Luka is mostly woodland and acre fields, although there are many mountains further from the city, especially south from the city.
+The area around Banja Luka consists mostly of woodland and acre fields, although there are many mountains further from the city, especially south from the city.
 The most notable of these mountains are Ponir (743 m), Osmača (950 m), Manjača (1,214 m), Čemernica (1,338 m), and Tisovac (1,173 m).
 These are all part of the Dinaric Alps mountain range.